LeZest/Udacity_SDC_nanodegree/CarND-Advanced-Lane-Lines-P2/CarND-Advanced-Lane-Lines.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Curvature & Vechicle position](#Determine-the-curvature-of-the-lane-and-vehicle-position-with-respect-to-center.)
+The code for this section is written in IPython notebook "CarND-Advanced-Lane-Lines.ipynb"[Curvature & Vehicle position](#Determine-the-curvature-of-the-lane-and-vehicle-position-with-respect-to-center.)

 - defined `measure_curvature_pixels() & measure_curvature_real()` to calculate curvature of left & right lane and then took an average of the same in number of pixels & 'meters'.
 - defined `vehicle_offset()` to calculate the distance in 'cm' by calculating the difference between center of the image and center of the lane line using the polynomial fit function.